A to Z Library Services & Information

 Tours for Youth

 Tours provide an overview of the Library’s collection and services for children.
-The Library schedules tours for first grade classes from public schools in the Library's service area.
+The Library schedules tours for third grade classes from public schools in the Library's service area.
 Other groups in the community have the opportunity to schedule special tours for their needs as well.
 Interested adults can either call Youth Services, 837-3466, to schedule a tour.
-Tour requests need to be made at least two weeks in advance.
+Tour requests need to be made at least one month in advance.

 Used Book Sale